 Why People Argue About 9mm vs. .45 ACP

 People argue about the 9mm vs. .45 ACP because both calibers have a long history and have been used for different purposes, from self-defense to target shooting and competitions.
 Additionally, there are debates over which caliber is more cost-effective or available regarding ammunition variety.
-Ultimately, both are popular choices with their advantages and disadvantages.

 Compare the 9mm to the .45 ACP yourself at our Las Vegas shooting range.
 Book your experience today.